neoforged/.github/primers/26.2/index.md

         - `clearColorTexture`, `clearColorAndDepthTextures` now take in an optional `Vector4fc` instead of an `int` for the clear color
         - `mapBuffer` replaced by `GpuBuffer#map`, `GpuBufferSlice#map`
         - `transientMemory` - Gets the transient memory of the encoder.
+        - `writeToTexture` overload
+            - No longer takes in the width, height, and source XY of the image
+            - No longer takes in the `NativeImage$Format`
+        - `copyBufferToTexture` - Copies the buffer slice with the given parameters to the destination texture.
     - `CommandEncoderBackend`
         - `isInRenderPass` -> `CommandEncoder#isInRenderPass`, now `protected` from `public`
         - `submitRenderPass` - Submits the current render pass, handled as part of the try-with-resources.